 If an agency falls short of its duty, such as by designing defective roadways or failing to fix faults and defects on the roads — and people get hurt as a result — then the government entity that is in charge might be liable for victims’ damages.

-To determine precisely who the liable party (defendant) is for a defective roadway-related accident, your attorney can investigate the situation and identify the proper authority.
+To determine precisely who the liable party (defendant) is for a defective roadway-related accident, your car accident attorney new orleans can investigate the situation and identify the proper authority.

 What do Louisiana’s government immunity laws entail?